neam/heroku-buildpack-php/README.md

   this document.
 Defaults to `index.php`.
 With Yii apps, this can be set to `index-test.php` for deployments used for acceptance testing.

+### Yii DNA projects

+Is detected when the `framework` setting is set to `yii-dna` in the `composer.json`.

+This framework preset doesn't need any configuration to work.

+Options:

+* `index-document`: All requests which don't match an existing file will be forwarded to this document.
+Defaults to `index.php`.
+With Yii apps, this can be set to `index-test.php` for deployments used for acceptance testing.

 ## Extensions

 When the buildpack encounters `ext-` requirements in your `composer.json`, it will look